euanmitchell/dissertation/README.md

 #### gediRatLoop.py
 * Python script to write shell scripts for bulk execution of the ```gediRat``` programme to create a grid of simulated GEDI waveforms from ALS data.

-#### getAlgorithm.py
-* A short script to read through a GEDI L2A file and extract the number of occurrences of each algorithm setting, as well as other metrics.

 #### getBounds.py
 * A short script to read through a .txt file of individual ALS file bounds and extract the ultimate bounds.
 Can convert between different CRS too.